 Lod cave is a large cave with a river running through the heart of its natural limestone system.
 It is 35 km away from Pai so you can either go by motorbike or just book a tour which includes transportation and guide, which is compulsory.
 The guide will take you into the cave on a small bamboo raft pushed along with a bamboo pole.

 Inside the cave, you will explore the dark caverns by a small gas powered lamp carried by your guide.
 If you can, bring a torch of your own.
 At certain points in the cave, you get the chance to exit the raft and climb up a wooden staircase to explore the stalactites and stalagmites.
 Spread out through the cave are also some pre-historic paintings and teakwood coffins carved out by the Lawa tribe over 1,400 years ago.

 Chill out even more at Pai’s hot springs

 Pai also has hot springs.
 Choose the one you’d like to visit here – but remember – it’s hot in Pai so it’s even hotter in a hot spring!

 How to get to Pai and around

-To get to Pai, you can take a mini bus from Chiang Mai.
+To get to Pai within Thailand, you can take a mini bus from Chiang Mai.
 They depart quite frequently.
 You can get tickets in virtually any tour agency in Chiang Mai for a very reasonable price including pick up from your hotel.
-If you’d rather book stuff in advance then use 12goasia, the best to book travel in Thailand.
+If you’d rather book stuff in advance then use 12goasia.
+It’s the best to book travel within Thailand.

-To get around, you’ll need to rent a scooter.
+To get around Pai, you’ll need to rent a scooter.
 If you don’t know or like to ride scooters then you are only left with taxis or tours to get to these destinations.